bite-your-idols/Gamestarter/README.md

 # About
 I'm trying ot make a very easy installation for Retroarch and other games or emulators for Raspberry Pi's OpenELEC.
-It is based on originally created addon by Mezo in OpenELEC official forums, since then, a lot of changes are made by other users.
+It is based on originally created addon by Mezo in OpenELEC official forums and edits by some other forum users.

 This is still a work in progress script.